Relapse Treatment & Prevention

 - Spending time with old friends and associates

-- Begin acting differently…they are more moody, irritable, or angry
+- Beginning to act differently; more moody, irritable, or angry

 - Seem as though they are hiding something